Active-set Methods for Submodular Minimization Problems: Decomposable Problems

-In \mysec{alg} we propose algorithms to solve the above optimization problems.
+In \mysec{linear} we propose algorithms to solve the above optimization problems.
 Assuming that we are able to solve this step efficiently, we now present our active-set algorithm for decomposable functions below.

-\subsection{Active-set algorithm for decomposable functions}
+\subsection{Active-set Algorithm for Decomposable Functions}